 What I have accomplished since 2010 is the culmination of all of the opportunities that happened because I was not afraid to seize that first opportunity to reinvent myself and go back to school.

 A few of these opportunities are like a gift that keeps on giving.
-I am honored to be an Alumni Board Member of the DeVry University College of Engineering and Science IT Industry Advisory Board, and the pro bono Webmaster of Dress for Success Cleveland.
-Recently I was elected to the Board of Directors of Akron-Canton Professional AITP where I am also the Student Chapter Coordinator, and Chairperson of the AITP National Collegiette Conference Committee.
+I am honored to be a Visiting Professor at DeVry University as well as participating as an Alumni Board Member of the DeVry University College of Engineering and Science IT Industry Advisory Board, and the pro bono Webmaster of Dress for Success Cleveland.

 Most importantly of all, my reinvention led to a successful transformation into a new career and my current position working full time as an Application Developer at Bristol West, A Farmers Insurance Group Company, which by far is the best company I have ever worked for!
 I hope to have a very long and fulfilling career here at Farmers.